Awekabaz/MongoDB-AWS/README.md

 - The database and handler are connected via peering connection (voiding connection via global network).

+- Context Manager in **`myContextManager.py`** `myConnectionManager` class was implemented.
+It is simple database connection management system, helpful in managing connections to the database.

 - In **`utils.attributes.py`** lists with needed columns are stored; **`utils.formatHelper.py`** contains functions needed to format the datetime columns as some of them has UNIX or GMT formats; **`formatColumns.py`** is module used to run helpers and format columns.

 - The lambda helper overwrites the existing files and also creates the archive, and saves the extracted data.